-- This is a very common problem that we see frequently.
+- This is a pervasive problem that we see frequently.

-- This pain appears runners or people who put a lot of pressure on there feet.
+- This pain appears in runners or people who put a lot of pressure on their feet.

 - Stress fractures occur as there is too much pressure and repetitive loading of the metatarsal bones.

-- This is a very common problem that can take 6 to 8 weeks to get better with the correct treatment.
+- This is a widespread problem that can take 6 to 8 weeks to get better with the correct treatment.

-- The planter plate is a structure that holds the bottom of the metatarsal phalangeal joints together.
+- The plantar plate is a structure that holds the bottom of the metatarsal phalangeal joints together.

-- It is possible that this become stretched out in tears over time.
+- This may become stretched out in tears over time.

 - This can eventually lead to crossover toes, especially the second toe crossing over the big toe.

-- This causes pain at the bottom of the second metatarsal phalangeal joint, the third metatarsal phalangeal joint and the fourth metatarsal phalangeal joint most commonly.
+- This causes pain at the bottom of the second metatarsal phalangeal joint, the third metatarsal phalangeal joint, and the fourth metatarsal joint.

 - A hammertoe is the curvature or contractor of the toes.